cnr-isti-vclab/cnr-isti-vclab.github.io/content/publication/2022/CPARPSCSPSCTBBMD22/index.md

   - Francesca De Vita
 date: '2022-09-01'
 publication_types: ['1']
-publication: '*MA-XRF 2022 3rd Conference on the Use of Macroscopic XRF Scanning in Conservation, Art and Archaeology*'
+publication: '*3rd Conference on the Use of Macroscopic XRF Scanning in Conservation, Art and Archaeology*'

 tags:
   - Digital Heritage